zed-industries/docs/configuration/themes.md

 ## Philosophy

 The theme you use in your editor is deeply personal.
-Whether it is focused utterly on function, or just an aesthetic that you enjoy, ultimately, a theme should be a reflection of what is important to you.
+Whether it is focused on utterly on function, or just an asthetic that you enjoy, ultimately, a theme should be a reflection of what is imporant to you.

 We want to provide the right balance of good defaults and a powerful toolkit to make your editor your own.